Chart Color Schemes

 Seventeen Mile Rocks - Sinnamon Park has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, Seventeen Mile Rocks - Sinnamon Park's population is approximately 9,870, reflecting a growth of 154 people since the 2021 Census which reported a population of 9,716.
-This increase represents a 1.6% change from the census figure.
-The estimated resident population as of June 2024 was 9,923, with an additional 19 validated new addresses since the Census date contributing to this growth.
-This results in a population density ratio of 1,821 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-The area's 1.6% growth since census places it within 1.3 percentage points of the SA3 area (2.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 54.0% of overall population gains during recent periods, driving primary population growth in the area.
+Based on AreaSearch's analysis, Seventeen Mile Rocks - Sinnamon Park's population is around 9,870 as of Nov 2025.
+This reflects an increase of 154 people since the 2021 Census, which reported a population of 9,716 people.
+The change is inferred from the estimated resident population of 9,923 from the ABS as of June 2024 and an additional 19 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,821 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Seventeen Mile Rocks - Sinnamon Park's growth rate of 1.6% since the census positions it within 1.3 percentage points of the SA3 area (2.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 54.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-According to projected demographic shifts, the area's population is expected to decline by 100 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 85 and over age group which is projected to increase by 525 people.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings are applied in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering projected demographic shifts, over this period, the area's population is expected to shrink by 100 persons by 2041 according to these projections.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 525 people.

 Frequently Asked Questions - Population